MicrosoftDocs/dynamics365smb-docs/business-central/enable-ai.md

    [![Shows the Business Central role center and the checklist for Copilot](media/copilot-and-ai-capabilties-page.svg)](media/copilot-and-ai-capabilties-page.svg#lightbox)

-   The page list all available Copilot and AI related features and their current status of either active or inactive.
+   The page list all available Copilot and AI related features and their current status, which can be either active or inactive.
 The features are divided into two sections&mdash;one section for features in preview and another for features that are generally available.
 1. To turn on a feature, select it in the list, then select the **Activate** in the ribbon.
 To turn a feature off, select it, and then select **Deactivate**.